vdmitriyev/gopscan/README.md

 1.  **Prepare input files:**
     * Create a `servers.yaml` file (or the file specified by `-servers`).
 See example of the file below.
-    * Create a `ports` directory (or the directory specified by `-portsdir`) containing one or more files with comma-separated port numbers.
+    * Create a `ports` directory (or the directory specified by `-directory`) containing one or more files with comma-separated port numbers.

 1.  **Build the utility:**